 Here is a strange story.

 On 19 September 1961 Barney (1922–1969) and Betty Hill (1919-2004) were returning from a holiday.
 Middle-aged, the Hills were respectable pillars of the community, living quiet, decent lives.
 They drove overnight from Montreal, Canada to Portsmouth, New Hampshire.
 Their journey took them through the forested and deserted White Mountains of New Hampshire.
 Both observed a bright light in the sky under the Moon.
 As they drove, both believed it to be following their car, the couple rationalised it as an aircraft or satellite.
-Barney observed the light through binoculars, revealing it to be an odd-looking flying vehicle, clearly not of this Earth, to his horror humanoid beings were looking right back at him through the craft’s large windows.
+Barney observed the light through binoculars, revealing it to be an odd-looking flying vehicle, a flying saucer with extensive windows, bright lights and variable geometry wings.
+It was clearly not of this Earth, and to Barney’s horror grinning humanoid beings were looking right back at him through the craft’s large windows.
 Anxious to escape this ominous presence, the Hills drove on at high speed…and then it was dawn and they were nearly home.

 On their arrival, the couple were puzzled; their journey seemed to have taken a couple of hours longer than it should have.
-The Hills were worried by this missing time, more alarming still, they also had a selection of minor cuts, grazes and clothing damage that they could not remember receiving.
+The Hills were worried by this missing time, more alarming still, they also had a selection of minor cuts, grazes and clothing damage that they could not remember receiving (other intriguing-sounding physical evidence claimed by the Hills’ supporters, such as odd areas of exposed bare metal on their car and strange “chemical” stains on Betty’s clothing have been lost to history).
 Frightened, the Hills began to suspect that something very odd had happened to them.

 In the following months, Betty suffered from severe nightmares of a kidnapping.
-She began to believe that on their journey they had been abducted and taken on board a spaceship.
+Betty was interested in UFO stories, and she began to believe that during their journey she and Barney had been abducted and taken on board a spaceship.
 Eventually the Hills sought help, initially from UFO investigators (who, it seems leaked the couple’s details to the press, the Hills had wanted their experience to remain private).
 Increasingly distressed, the Hills looked to more professional help.
 Hypnotised by a distinguished psychiatrist, Dr Benjamin Simon, both gave detailed accounts of what they believed had happened on their fateful drive.
 This is the most important points of their story as recorded by Dr Simon in 1964.

-(It should be emphasised that Dr Simon believed that the Hills were utterly sincere but sharing a delusion.)
+(It should be emphasised both that Dr Simon believed that the Hills were utterly sincere but sharing a delusion and that Dr. Simon personally believed that he had witnessed UFOs: he in no way matched the stereotype of “mean old sceptic”.)

 Since then this basic story has been repeated so often by others.
-The circumstances are the same; abduction by little grey men, bizarre and unpleasant medical tests, release, amnesia of the events followed by nightmares and eventual total recall under hypnosis.
+The circumstances are the same; nighttime abduction by little grey men, bizarre and unpleasant medical tests, release, amnesia of the events followed by nightmares and eventual total recall under hypnosis.
 Retelling alien abduction reports and circulating rumours of government coverups of saucer crashes have been the meat and drink of UFOlogy since the 1980s (actually attempting to observe and analyse UFOs in the sky is a very minor part of UFOlogical studies it seems).
-As it is the prototype alien abduction narrative, Barney and Betty’s adventure has been hugely influential, inspiring thousands of flights of fancy in the years that followed.
+As it is the prototype alien abduction narrative, Barney and Betty’s adventure has been hugely influential (it was was dramatised for TV in 1975 as The UFO Incident), inspiring thousands of flights of fancy in the years that followed.
 What makes this account more than just another tall tale that many people have copied is the claim that Betty Hill had astronomical knowledge unavailable in 1964.
 If true, this is truly astonishing, possibly suggesting that the Hill’s account really happened.

 Under hypnosis Betty was able to redraw the map the alien leader had shown her.
+Betty was vague about what the map actually showed; sometimes she referred to as showing stars and planets.
 Her sketch was reproduced in books and magazines.
 In the late 1960s, a teacher called Marjorie Fish (1932-2013) tried to compare the map with real nearby stars and see if any matched.
 This would not be an easy task as there were about a thousand stars within 50 light years of the Sun.
 To make things easier, Fish made a series of sensible assumptions based on how similar to us the aliens seemed, suggesting their home planet was very similar to Earth.
 Based on data that was accurate at that time, she eliminated

 - All non-main sequence stars (habitable planets are unlikely to survive their star’s transition to red giant)